 Under contributions, the stacking limit maximum level of funding to a recipient from all sources (including federal, provincial/territorial, and/or municipal) for any one activity, initiative or project is 100 percent of eligible costs.

 7. Method for Determining the Amount of Funding

 Income Assistance and Assisted Living:

-- The Assisted Living Disabilities Initiative and Income Assistance SDPMII amount of funding, if available, is based on proposals and budgets as approved by AANDC.
+The Assisted Living Disabilities Initiative and Income Assistance SDPMII amount of funding, if available, is based on proposals and budgets as approved by ISC.

 8. Maximum Amounts Payable

 The annual amount for each recipient will not exceed the following dollar values listed in Table 4 of this document.

 Table 4: Income Assistance, Assisted Living, Disabilities Initiative, SDPMII Maximum Amount Payable per Eligible Recipient